Read more about FERPA Rights.

 Clinical information provided in the professional documentation of disability includes the diagnosis of a physical, learning, or psychological condition, related test scores, and supplemental information provided by a licensed health care or mental health professional.
-Clinical information will not be released to anyone without the consent of the student except as necessary to implement accommodations or as needed for clinical consultation by the professional staff of the Student Disability Services office.
-Access to clinical information is restricted to the professional staff of Student Disability Services, the Dean of Students, the Director of the Health Center, and the Director of the Counseling Center.
+Clinical information will not be released to anyone without the consent of the student except as necessary to implement accommodations or as needed for clinical consultation by the professional staff in Student Accessibility Services office.
+Access to clinical information is restricted to the professional staff of Student Accessibility Services, the Dean of Students, the Director of the Health Center, and the Director of the Counseling Center.
 Additionally, the Health Center and the Counseling Center maintain independent records and may not release verbal or written information about a present or former patient or client without a written release of information from the patient or client unless required by law.
-Clinical documentation provided directly to Disability Services from a clinician is considered property of the clinician and will not be released to the student without the consent of the clinician.
+Clinical documentation provided directly to Accessibility Services from a clinician is considered property of the clinician and will not be released to the student without the consent of the clinician.